ZakharZakharchuk/recycleIT/recycleIT-frontend/README.md

 # RecycleIT ♻️

-In this application it is possible to register collection points and types of materials collected, showing them on maps and allowing you to search for the nearest points.
-RecycleIT main objective is to bring recycling cooperatives closer to people who sort recyclable waste at home.

-Registered users can request collections from the cooperatives, which in turn have the option of accepting or not the requests.
-The cooperative, after carrying out the collection, registers on the system that the request has been completed.

-Both users and cooperatives can track the progress and status of collection requests.
+This application is developed to provide users with the list of available nearby eco services, showing them on a map.
+The app provides the ability to search for different types of services according to the waste they accept and user's location.

 ## ⚙ Technologies
   - **Back end**